heiswayi/heiswayi.nrird.com/_posts/2017/2017-02-05-adding-line-numbering-in-code-block-using-js.md

 ---
 layout: post
-title: Line numbering in code block
+title: Adding line numbering in code block
 description: This is how I added a line numbering in my code block by using a few lines of vanilla JavaScript and some SCSS for styling.
 tags: [jekyll, scss, javascript]
 ---

 Utilizing a code block in Markdown format results in its conversion to HTML code, encapsulated within `<pre><code>` markup.
-By default, there is no line numbering; it's a straightforward code block display.
+By default, there is no line numbering.
+It's a straightforward code block display.
 To incorporate line numbering and apply some CSS styling through SCSS, I employed vanilla JavaScript code:

 ```js
 (function() {